Which version of Python should I use? Now, that’s a loaded question. While the answer is simple, the explanation is more complicated.

 Unless you have a very specific reason, just use CPython.
 In fact, most people are referring to CPython when they say “Python.”
 CPython has the most compatibility, the widest package library, and the richest support.

+pip is the standard tool for installing Python packages.
 The simplest way to install Python is to install it “globally” for the system.
 In fact, some operating systems like macOS and Ubuntu have Python pre-installed.
 However, global installation has limitations:

 - You may want to develop packages for both versions 2 and 3.

 - You may not have permissions to add new packages globally.